Johnnybyzhang/budgeted-vickrey/behavioral_scientist/README.md

   - results.png — “Session results: price path and revenue”

 LLM Prompts
-- Store your prompts and transcripts under behavioral_scientist/llm/:
+- prompts and transcripts under behavioral_scientist/llm/:
   - prompts.txt — the exact prompts used
-  - transcript.md — discussion trace with timestamps (if any)
+  - transcript.md — discussion trace with timestamps
   - settings.json — model/version/temperature and other parameters

 Deployment Steps
 - Create a new oTree project, add app, and configure session defaults matching T, B0, r, value range.
-- Test locally with otree devserver; deploy to oTree Hub or a VM as per lab policy.
+- Test locally with otree devserver; deploy to oTree Hub or a VM (Used).

 Session Configuration
 - Players: 2 (extendable)